TheArkive/IronToolbar_ahk2/README.md

 This is set to all toolbar elements when the toolbar orientation is set to RIGHT or LEFT with `tb.Position()`, or when specifying LEFT or RIGHT as a style when calling `Gui.AddToolbar()`.
 When toolbar orientation is changed to TOP or BOTTOM, this style is automatically removed from all toolbar elements.

 ## Automatic Toolbar Sizing
-To automatically ensure your toolbar(s) are automatically sized or positioned in any orientation, simply use `Gui.OnEvent()` to bind a callback function to the "size" event, and add `Toolbar.SizeToolbars(w, h)` to that sizing callback function.
+To automatically ensure your toolbar(s) are automatically sized or positioned in any orientation, simply use `Gui.OnEvent()` to bind a callback function to the "size" event, and add `Toolbar.SizeToolbar(tb, w, h)` to that sizing callback function.

 This is not required.
 You can still control the sizing of the toolbar manually.
-In this case you will want to make use of `tb.GetRows()` when you have the Wrapable style set.
+In this case you will want to make use of `tb.GetRows()` when you have the Wrapable style set with a horizontal toolbar.
 You will also want to use `tb.h` and `tb.w` depending on the orientation of your toolbar (top, bottom, left, right).

 ```
 GuiSize(gui, MinMax, w, h) {
-    Toolbar.SizeToolbars(w, h)
+    tb := gui["MyToolbar"]          ; Per toolbar, for fully docked in
+    Toolbar.SizeToolbar(tb, w, h)   ; top/bottom/left/right orientation only.
 }
 ```